org-formation/aws-resource-providers/code-commit/repository-association/docs/README.md

 #### Arn

-The Amazon Resource Name (ARN) of the approval rule template repository association.
+The Amazon Resource Name (ARN) of the repository association.